zhujun98/data-engineering/transit_status_tracker_with_kafka/README.md

-# Public Transit Status with Apache Kafka
+# Transit Status Tracker with Apache Kafka

 The Chicago Transit Authority (CTA) has asked us to develop a dashboard displaying system status for its commuters.
 We have decided to use Kafka